markomlikota/SMC-MT/RBC/README_SoftwareRBC.txt

         "Mi" = "L3" refers to third order linearized model, "Mi" = "VFI" refers to globally solved model (using value function iteration),

-        "L11", "L21", "L31", "VFI1" are corresponding prior specifications where we estimate all parameters except ν "L12", "L22", "L32", "VFI2" estimate ν as well
+        "L11", "L21", "L31", "VFI1" are corresponding prior specifications where we estimate all parameters except ν (nu) "L12", "L22", "L32", "VFI2" estimate ν as well

 - "estimation specification" refers to the way estimation is conducted